jjmpsp/jjmpsp.github.io/list/talks-presentations.md

 narrow: false
 permalink: list/talks-presentations.html
 show_profile: true
+description:  Talks and Presentations by Joel Murphy.
+ogDescription: Talks and Presentations by Joel Murphy.
 ---

 I am a keen believer in the 'spirit of sharing' and by nature I like to help others.
 I've put this page together to list some of the talks and presentations I've done: